 We hate to rain on Namibia's parade, but Namibia could really use some rain, so let's do it.

 The country needs a wake-up call.
 It’s got a lot going for it, but it’s letting itself go.
-Not it risks losing the “desert adventure fantasyland” title that tourism agencies and other bloggers have given it.
+It risks losing the “desert adventure fantasyland” title that tourism agencies and other bloggers have given it.

 We don't want to spoil your Namibia trip before it starts, though.
 We just want to set your expectations appropriately.
 That way, you'll be best prepared when you visit Namibia and, if anything, it will exceed your expectations.